CHAPTER B:

 Clusters and Cluster Lead Agencies

-39 Note that in some contexts the use of the term ‘cluster’ may be undesirable; the term ‘sector’ is used instead.
+41 Note that in some contexts the use of the term ‘cluster’ may be undesirable; the term ‘sector’ is used instead.

-40 Where subnational/area-specific clusters are established, the national-level cluster normally focuses on policy issues and strategic planning, while localized clusters are tasked with local planning and implementation.
+43 Where subnational/area-specific clusters are established, the national-level cluster normally focuses on policy issues and strategic planning, while localized clusters are tasked with local planning and implementation.

 Cluster Lead Agencies

-The CLA serves as the ‘Provider of Last Resort’, i.e. it commits to do the utmost to ensure an adequate and appropriate response.
-This means calling on all relevant humanitarian partners to address critical gaps in the response and, if this fails, to commit to filling the gap itself (or advocate for resources or access to do so).All clusters have six ‘core functions’ – standardized actions against which they must deliver and monitor performance on an annual basis (e.g. supporting service delivery, informing RC/HCT strategic decision-making, planning and implementing cluster strategies).42
+The CLA serves as the Provider of Last Resort, i.e. it commits to do the utmost to ensure an adequate and appropriate response.
+This means calling on all relevant humanitarian partners to address critical gaps in the response, and if this fails, committing to filling the gap itself (or advocate for resources or access to do so).
+All clusters have six core functions – standardized actions against which they must deliver and monitor performance annually (e.g. supporting service delivery, informing HC/HCT strategic decision-making, planning and implementing cluster strategies).45

-42 The six core functions are described in the IASC Reference Module for Cluster Coordination at the Country Level.
+45 The six core functions are described in the IASC Reference Module for Cluster Coordination at the Country Level.

 Humanitarian Cluster System

-CLA checklist for RCs and HCs:
+HCT checklist for HCs:

 1. Remind CLAs that they are expected to represent their cluster as well as their agency.